-

-Shu Pu'er from Yongde 2022 is a rich and aromatic loose tea that combines the traditions of Chinese tea art and the unique characteristics of the Yongde region (永德, Yǒngdé), located in Lincang County, Yunnan Province.
-This tea belongs to the third category of raw materials, which indicates the use of mature leaves, which give the drink richness and characteristic velvetiness.
+Yongde Shu Pu'er 2022 is a rich and aromatic loose tea that combines traditional Chinese tea culture with the unique characteristics of the Yongde region (永德, Yǒngdé), located in Lincang County, Yunnan Province.
+This tea is classified as a third-grade tea, denoting the use of mature leaves, which impart a rich, velvety texture to the drink.

-Yongde is a picturesque region in Yunnan Province, famous for its high-mountain tea plantations and favorable climate conditions.
-Clean air, fertile soils and a moderate climate create ideal conditions for the growth of tea trees.
-Tea from Yongde is distinguished by its rich taste, bright aroma and balanced character.
+Yongde is a picturesque region in Yunnan Province, renowned for its high-altitude tea plantations and favorable climate.
+Clean air, fertile soil, and a moderate climate create ideal conditions for tea tree growth.
+Tea from Yongde is distinguished by its rich flavor, vibrant aroma, and balanced character.

-Loose Shu Puer, unlike pressed, does not require additional time to open the leaves.
-This makes it convenient for daily tea drinking, and also allows better control over the strength of the infusion.
-The 2022 raw material gives the tea freshness and brightness, which makes it especially pleasant to drink.
+Loose leaf Shu Pu'er, unlike pressed tea, doesn't require additional time for the leaves to open.
+This makes it convenient for daily tea drinking and allows for greater control over the strength of the infusion.
+The 2022 harvest imparts freshness and vibrancy to the tea, making it especially enjoyable to drink.

 Characteristics of tea